 A little background on the background: LCH is a type of rare cancer that causes white blood cells called histiocytes to clump together in whirled patterns, forming tumors that then erode away, leaving lesions or holes in the organs in which the cancer is located.
 It’s most often found in skin and bone, and sometimes if that’s where it’s involved it can be treated with a chemotherapy protocol called LCH III, which is 6 or 8 weeks of a certain combination of chemo and drugs.

 They started Sophie on the LCH III protocol on December 2, 2008.
 We went in for her chemo and lab work and all that fun every week for three weeks.
-We’d get her labs run and then wait for them to see if she could take the chemo, and then sit int he infusion room while the chemo was infused, catching puke and trying to keep her calm and not so miserable.
+We’d get her labs run and then wait for them to see if she could take the chemo, and then sit int he infusion room while the chemo was infused, catching puke and trying to keep her calm.

 If the chemo was going to work, they expected to see some improvements in her labs and scans by three to four weeks.
 On December 22, we went in for her chemo and labs and they ran a scan, and they didn’t see any improvement.
 Which meant that she had what’s called “refractory” or “recurrent” multisystem LCH.

 At the time, there was little research into what to do to treat Sophie’s particular brand of LCH, but what there was regarding refractory LCH wasn’t good.
 They really didn’t know what to do.
 There was no set protocol on how to treat it.
 Looking for a chemo that would work was kinda like finding a needle in the haystack.